About this Article

-I built and hosted websites and produced events for over a dozen local chambers of commerce for over 15 years.
-I've attended countless chamber mixers, ribbon cuttings, business expos, fundraisers, etc. I had some great experiences and business relationships from those experiences.
+In the early 2000s, I built and hosted websites and produced local business events for over a dozen local chambers of commerce.
+It went on for over 15 years.
+I've attended COUNTLESS chamber mixers, tabletop mixers, trade shows, ribbon cuttings, business expos, holiday parties, golf outings, fundraisers, etc. I had some great experiences and business relationships from those experiences.
 Unfortunately, I have also had some very bad experiences with those chambers as well.
 Now that my company no longer targets chambers of commerce as a business vertical, I can finally share some secrets that will help you to learn from my experiences.

 Why did I say "hack" the chamber?

 The word "hack" isn't meant to be negative in this article.
 I define "hack" in this article as "using in ways that weren't originally intended, to better meet your needs".
 I am not a "hacker" or anything of the sort.
 I am a small businessman that has "been there, done that, and got the track suit" with chambers of commerce.
 Chambers naturally offer more benefits than just their member database - they hold events, they lobby local government, they help visitors and new businesses that enter the area (think ribbon cutting).
 Some chambers add tremendous value and are good for their local communities, most are not.